GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/cpp_bind.rst

 .. include:: detail/cpp_bind.rst

-The cpp_bind module implements generation of C++ bindings for the daScript interfaces.
+The cpp_bind module implements generation of C++ bindings for the Daslang interfaces.

 All functions and symbols are in "cpp_bind" module, use require to get access to it. ::